aws-solutions/digital-evidence-archive-on-aws/README.md

 npm install -g pnpm@7.16.0
 ```

+Note pnpm needs to match the version pnpmVersion in rush.json

 ### Step 0: Setup a Custom Domain (Recommended)
 We recommend using a custom domain, otherwise the URL for the solution will not be human readable.
 You will need to register a domain using AWS Route53 or other provider, and import a certificate for the domain using AWS Certificate Manager.